 Thanks to John Burnheim, Terry Darling, Mark Diesendorf, Merrelyn Emery, Bob James, Alison Rawling, Lisa Schofield, Hiro Sibatani and Rosemary Walters for helpful comments on drafts.

-Pdf of the 1989 printed version, suitable for photocopying and folding into a leaflet
+Pdf of the 1989 printed version, suitable for photocopying and folding into a pamphlet

 (The contact details on page 16 are out of date.
 Feel free to add your own.)